1901604/CS220-AU-portfolio/di-reflection.md

 <br>

-### Summery
+### Summary
-This writing reflected (or in this writing I reflected) on my understanding of
+In this writing I reflected on my understanding of

 1. digital identities in general and highlighted this and that
 2. my digital identities in the past/present and highlighted this and that